Ryan Pearson (basketball)

-Ryan Pearson (born February 27, 1990) is an American professional basketball player who last played for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Ryan Pearson (born February 27, 1990) is an American professional basketball player.
 He is known for his All-American college career at George Mason University.

 College career

 Pearson, a 6'6" small forward from Far Rockaway, Queens, New York, played high school basketball at Christ the King Regional High School in Queens.
 He committed to play college basketball at George Mason in Fairfax, Virginia for head coach Jim Larranaga.
 In his freshman season of 2008–09, Pearson 7.0 points and 3.6 rebounds per game, earning a spot on the Colonial Athletic Association (CAA) All-rookie team.
 As a sophomore, Pearson entered the Patriots' starting lineup, averaging 11.9 points and 6.4 rebounds per game.

 As a junior, Pearson led the Patriots to a 26–7 record and a CAA regular-season championship.
 George Mason went to the 2011 NCAA Tournament, losing to #1 seed Ohio State in the third round.
 Pearson increased his averages to 14.2 points and 6.7 rebounds per game and gaining second-team all-CAA honors.
 In his senior year, Pearson led the Patriots to a 24–9 record in new coach Paul Hewitt's first season.
 Pearson again improved his production, averaging 17.0 points and 8.2 rebounds per game.
 Pearson was named CAA player of the year and an honorable mention All-American by the Associated Press.
 For his career, Pearson scored 1,626 points and collected 806 rebounds.